MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwsprecvfrom.md

 Pointer to the completion routine called when the receive operation has been completed (ignored for nonoverlapped sockets).

 ### -param lpThreadId \[in\]
 Pointer to a <b><a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/ns-ws2spi-wsathreadid">WSATHREADID</a></b> structure to be used by the provider in a subsequent call to <b><a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/nf-ws2spi-wpuqueueapc">WPUQueueApc</a></b>.
-The provider should store the referenced <b>WSATHREADID</b> structure (not the pointer to same) until after the <b>WPUQueueApc</b> function returns.
+The provider should store the referenced **WSATHREADID** structure (not the pointer to same) until after the **WPUQueueApc** function returns.

 ### -param lpErrno [in, out]
 Pointer to the error code.

 ## -returns
-If no error occurs and the receive operation has completed immediately, <b>LPWSPRecvFrom</b> returns zero.
+If no error occurs and the receive operation has completed immediately, **LPWSPRecvFrom** returns zero.
 Note that in this case the completion routine, if specified will have already been queued.
 Otherwise, a value of SOCKET_ERROR is returned, and a specific error code is available in <i>lpErrno</i>.
 The error code WSA_IO_PENDING indicates that the overlapped operation has been successfully initiated and that completion will be indicated at a later time.
 Any other error code indicates that no overlapped operations was initiated and no completion indication will occur.

 <table>
 <tr>